-- 1. For INT0, only level interrupt. - 2.
-Only recommended with external crystal or resonator selected as clock source
+Note: 1.
+For INT0, only level interrupt.

+2. Only recommended with external crystal or resonator selected as clock source

 To enter any of the three sleep modes, the SE bit in MCUCR must be written to logic one and a SLEEP instruction must be executed.
-The SM1..0 bits in the MCUCR register select which sleep mode (idle, ADC noise reduction, standby or power-down) will be activated by the SLEEP instruction.
-See Table 15-2 on page 47 for a summary.
+The SM1..0 bits in the MCUCR register select which sleep mode (Idle, ADC noise reduction, standby or powerdown) will be activated by the SLEEP instruction.
+See Table 4-14 on page 37 for a summary.

 If an enabled interrupt occurs while the MCU is in a sleep mode, the MCU wakes up.
 The MCU is then halted for four cycles in addition to the start-up time, executes the interrupt routine, and resumes execution from the instruction following SLEEP.
-The contents of the register file and SRAM are unaltered when vector.
+The contents of the register File and SRAM are unaltered when the device wakes up from sleep.
+If a reset occurs during sleep mode, the MCU wakes up and executes from the reset vector.

-15.2 Idle Mode
+4.10.2 Idle Mode

-When the SM1..0 bits are written to 00, the SLEEP instruction makes the MCU enter idle mode, stopping the CPU but allowing analog comparator, ADC, timer/counter, watchdog, and the interrupt system to continue operating.
-This sleep mode basically halts clk{CPU} and clk{FLASH}, while allowing the other clocks to run.
+When the SM1..0 bits are written to 00, the SLEEP instruction makes the MCU enter Idle mode, stopping the CPU but allowing analog comparator, ADC, Timer/Counter, watchdog, and the interrupt system to continue operating.
+This sleep mode basically halts clk{CPU} and clk{FLASH} , while allowing the other clocks to run.